 The Board of the Company conducts its business through meetings of the Board and its committees.
-During 2023, the Board of the Company met five (5) times.
-Each of the incumbent directors attended 100% of the total number of meetings of the Board and all committees of the Board for the period during which the director served on the Board or such committee in 2023.
+During 2024, the Board of the Company met four (4) times.
+Each of the incumbent directors attended at least 75% of the total number of meetings of the Board and all committees of the Board for the period during which the director served on the Board or such committee in 2024.